dxwc/turk-system/phase_I_report/phase_I_report.md

 1. User follow login button/link present on most page views including main
-2. User submits a form found/linked-from in their profile page with optional reason-to-quit text
+2. User submits a form found/linked in their profile page with an optional reason-to-quit text
-3. After super user confirms (eg: ensure no pending event, refund any amount in deposit etc.) the quit request, user information will no longer be available in the system and user will not be able to log back into the system without re-registering
+   3. Super user confirms the quit request by first ensuring no pending event, refund any amount in deposit or any other troubles are present, the user information will no longer be available in the system and user will not be able to log back into the system without re-registering